E7-87-83/integer-sequences/README.md

-# Codes related to the integer sequences (part of them would like to submit to OEIS)
+# Codes related to the integer sequences

+Part of them would like to submit to OEIS.
 OEIS: https://oeis.org/

 Personal account: https://oeis.org/wiki/User:FUNG_Cheok_Yin